 At Hero Dogs they place service dogs with veterans and first responders in the greater Washington DC area.
 They also place skilled companion dogs with veterans and first-responder families and facility dogs with qualified clinicians.

-This organization works to connect the nation’s military veterans with recused animals.
+This organization works to connect the nation’s military veterans with rescued animals.
 They have made over 300 successful matches.
-They are tailored to the needs, wants, and hopes of each of our nation’s veterans.
-They find the animal that will bring the most support and comfort to each person.
+Pets are matched to the needs, wants, and hopes of each of our nation’s veterans.
+Pets for Vets attempts to find the animal that will bring the most support and comfort to each person.
 Beyond dogs, they have also placed cats and rabbits.
 Any veteran who can benefit from these animals should apply.

 With this organization, they transform dogs into custom-trained, life-changing assistance dogs for people in need.
 Their clients live with disabilities like autism, TBI, multiple sclerosis, muscular dystrophy, Down Syndrome, CP, spinal cord injuries and more.
 They serve veterans with post-traumatic stress (PTS) but do not provide service dogs for non-military civilians diagnosed with PTS.
 They have graduated hundreds of client-dog teams.